 In this exposure we begin to understand that our criminal justice system commonly defaces the Image of God.

-A primary example of this mistreatment and suffering was seen in Brooklyn last month, where more than 1,600 incarcerated people were locked in freezing cells amid a polar vortex at a federal jail on the waterfront for at least a week.
+A primary example of this mistreatment and suffering was seen in Brooklyn, where more than 1,600 incarcerated people were locked in freezing cells amid a polar vortex at a federal jail on the waterfront for at least a week.
 With temperatures dropping to 2 degrees, Anthony Sanon—the local union chapter president—explained that problems began around Jan.
-5 when the jail initially lost power.
+5, 2019 when the jail initially lost power.
 The heating problems started last week [1-27 through 2-3], forcing the incarcerated and staff to endure freezing temperatures.
 Sanon said “We didn’t have heat in the building, we didn’t have light, the weather was actually unbearable.”
 Rachel Bass, a paralegal from the Brooklyn office of the Federal Defenders, explained “People are frantic.
 They’re really, really scared.
 They don’t have extra blankets.
 They don’t have access to the commissary to buy an extra sweatshirt.”[i]
 Throughout the week, the incarcerated masses attempted to bring awareness to their plight by banging cups on cell bars to garner our attention as citizens on the outside, hoping to attune our ears to their suffering.[ii]

-In this watershed moment, our brothers and sisters behind bars are asking, does the Church have eyes to see, ears, to hear, and hearts to respond to the suffering our criminal justice system is producing.
+In this watershed moment, our brothers and sisters behind bars asked, does the Church have eyes to see, ears, to hear, and hearts to respond to the suffering our criminal justice system is producing.
 The archbishop Oscar Romero once said, “When the church hears the cry of the oppressed it cannot but denounce the social structures that give rise to and perpetuate the misery from which the cry arises.”[iii]
 This is a kairos moment for the Western Church.
 We must realize that we possess the power to help transform our criminal justice system; but, if transformed lives and reconciled communities are to ever become the true aim of our justice system, the Church is going to have to lead the way in advocating for a new system that actually provides opportunities for authentic rehabilitation, lasting transformation, and healthy reintegration.